Overview

 Engine Version

-The engine versions supported by MariaDB (DBaaS) are as follows.
+The engine versions supported by MariaDB(DBaaS) are as follows.

-Since the EOS and EoTS dates may change according to the supplier’s policy, please refer to the supplier’s license management policy page for details.
+According to supplier policy, EOS and EoTS dates may change, so please check the supplier’s license management policy page for details.

 - MariaDB (Community): https://mariadb.org/about/#maintenance-policy